It is often described as the Jewish day of rest, which is true but incomplete.

 Shabbat begins in the Bible as both creation and commandment

 Britannica's short explanation of Shabbat starts where most explanations should start: with Genesis.
 God creates the world in six days and rests on the seventh.
-In the Torah, Shabbat is later reinforced as a commandment and tied not only to creation but also to the Israelites' liberation from Egypt.
+In the Torah, Shabbat is later reinforced as a commandment and tied to creation as well as the Israelites' liberation from Egypt.

 My Jewish Learning's Shabbat 101 emphasizes the same dual frame.
 Shabbat remembers the world's created order and also the idea that human beings are not meant to live only under the pressure of labor and servitude.